Handbook of U.S. Latino Psychology

 - Francisco A. Villarruel - Michigan State University, USA

-- Gustavo Carlo - University of California, Irvine, USA
+- Gustavo Carlo - University of California, Irvine, USA, University of Missouri, USA

 - Josefina M. Grau - Kent State University, Ohio, USA